Code-4-Community/learning-resources/docs/week-3.md

 ```
 Here we see the creation of a component.
 The component's name is LuckyNum and displays our lucky number in a `<h1>`
 tag.
 We know this is a component because it is returning JSX to be displayed to a user.
 Notice how our `<h1>` is
 wrapped in a `<div>`.
 This is because React requires us to return a contained component.
-This means that there most be
+This means that there must be
 a type of container that has what we want to display housed inside.
 In most cases using a `<div>` is the best way to
 go.
 However, you can use any piece of JSX as a wrapper/container.

 So, we have covered that a component is just a piece of a React App.
-A cool thing we can do in react is that we can
+A cool thing we can do in React is that we can
 use components that we have made in other components that we make.

 ### Using Components